Community Education & Programmes

 Over six weeks, join Whaea Naomi to learn foundational weaving skills, including working with whenu, casting on, and layering textures.
 As you shape the korowai, you’ll also shape your own sense of self, weaving together past and present in a process that nurtures purpose and belonging.

-During Term 2 2025, Essential Communication runs every Wednesday from 10am to 1pm at our Umere office.
+During Term 3 2025, Computer Literacy runs every Wednesday from 10am to 12pm at our Umere office.

 COMING SOON!